Alishreder/LearnGoWithTest/README.md

-Just trying to learn Goland deeper with this articles [LearnGoWithTests](https://quii.gitbook.io/learn-go-with-tests)
+Just trying to learn Golang deeper with this articles [LearnGoWithTests](https://quii.gitbook.io/learn-go-with-tests)